joshbackstein/SprinklerController-API/README.md

 `http://api.example.com/programs/{programId}/steps/{stepIndex}`

-* Replaces the step located at the provided index from the program containing the provided program ID.
+* Replaces the step located at the provided index in the program containing the provided program ID.

 **Example:**